 In most cases, yes.
 The stormwater management component of the mitigation permit must be designed by a professional engineer licensed in Wisconsin.
 Certain exemptions do apply for projects that do not require the stormwater management performance standards to be met.
 It is recommended that you work with a qualified professional that specializes in native plantings or shoreland restoration when buffer restoration is required.

-After receiving your shoreland zoning permit determination letter from Dane County Zoning, submit two complete copies of all application and plan materials and the permit fee to Water Resource Engineering -- see our How to Submit webpage for more information.
+After receiving your shoreland zoning permit determination letter from Dane County Zoning, submit all application materials and the permit fee to Water Resource Engineering -- see our How to Submit webpage for more information.
 If the person submitting the application is not the landowner, a notarized statement signed by the landowner authorizing the applicant must be included.

 The use of native vegetation, matting and biological stabilization options are preferred.
 However, a boulder or rock retaining wall and/or terraces may be allowed in cases where it is shown to be structurally necessary for stabilization of a steep slope.
 A variance from the vegetative buffer standard may be necessary.